 - If a person in H-1B status gets a new job, the new employer must file another petition and pay a new filing fee.
 Although this is sometimes called a “transfer,” it is really a new petition and must contain all the same evidence and satisfy the same requirements as the original petition.
 Under the H-1B “portability” rules, previous H-1B holders can begin work for a new employer as soon as the petition is filed.
 People who have not previously held H-1B status must wait until the petition is approved.

 - There are a limited number of new H-1B visas available each year.
 Since October 1, 2003, the number available has been 65,000.
 There are also an additional 20,000 available for persons with a U.S. master’s degree.
 Each year’s supply is available for start dates of October 1 of that year.
 People can apply six months in advance, i.e., on April 1.
-In 2007, the quota was exhausted on the first day.
-The same thing happened in April 2008.
-There was a big change in 2009 due to the economy.
-The supply was not exhausted until December 21, 2009.
-The following year the supply lasted even longer, until January 26, 2011.
-However, the fiscal year 2012 cap was reached on November 22, 2011, and the 2013 cap was reached on June 11, 2012.
-In 2013, the supply was once again exhausted in the first week.
-The same thing happened in 2014 and 2015 when 233,000 petitions were filed.
+In every year since 2013 the entire quota of 85,000 was reached in the first five days of the application period.
+In 2017, 199,000 petitions were received.
 USCIS holds a lottery when the number of petitions received exceeds the supply available.
 These limits do not affect current H-1B holders who are changing to new employers and do not affect people seeking an extension of stay in H-1B status.
-Also, university employers and certain nonprofit research organizations are exempt from the cap, as are J-waiver doctors.
+Also, university employers and certain nonprofit research organizations are exempt from the cap, as are Conrad 30 doctors.

 - Once the H-1B petition is approved, an employee who is outside the United States can obtain a visa and enter the United States.
 Canadian citizens need approved petitions, but don’t need visa stamps.
 The employee can only work for the employer who filed the petition, and may only work in the specific job described in the petition.
 Family members can enter also as “H-4’s,” but usually cannot work.
 Under a new regulation, H-4 spouses of H-1B workers can now apply for work authorization if the H-1B worker has an approved I-140 Immigrant Worker Petition, or has been granted a “7th year extension” based on a labor certification filed more than one year previously.

 - H-1B petitions are filed by mail or courier at the Vermont Service Center or California Service Center, depending on where the job is located.
-They usually take several months to process.
+Normally, the petitions take several months to process.
 For an extra fee of $1,225, USCIS would process the petition in 15 days.
 However, in April 2017 USCIS suspended premium processing of all H-1B petitions due to the large backlog that had developed with regular process petitions.
 This has created a big problem for persons who need their petitions processed quickly.

 - If you hold an H-1B, you are allowed to have the intent to remain permanently in the United States.
 Many H-1B employees begin the green card process while working as an H-1B.
 This requires the sponsorship of the employer.
 Since the green card process takes several years, it is important to begin before you have used up too much of your six years of time in H status.
 Under a law called “AC21,” H-1B workers can get additional one-year extensions after the usual six years, if a labor certification or immigrant petition was filed at least one year previously.
 In addition, if a worker has an approved I-140 immigrant worker petition, but cannot get a green card because of retrogression in priority dates, the person can get three-year H-1B extensions beyond the six years.